joelfire/postgresql-enabler/README.md

 ------------------------------------------
 * Download the PostgreSQL binary archive from http://www.enterprisedb.com/products-services-training/pgbindownload.
 * Create a pom.properties file, and set the location of your archive and your Broker installation.
 See the commnets in the pom.xml file for more information.
-* On the command line, type 'mvn install -Ddist'
+* On the command line, type 'mvn install -Ddist'.
+This will build the libraries and install them to the Broker.
+* Go to the Silver Fabric Broker's console, select Stacks>Enablers, and click Global Actions>Update Deployment Files.
+The Enabler should now be in the list.

 *****************************************************************************
 NOTE: as of now, only 64-bit linux is supported.